The Day Of Surgery

 - For self-park, please use the orange parking surface lot near the main entrance to the hospital at 42nd Street and Dewey Avenue.

-The Nebraska Medical Center is a smoke-free campus.
+Nebraska Medicine is a smoke-free campus.
 There is no smoking of any kind allowed inside the hospital or outside on the hospital grounds.
 Please plan for this when coming to our hospital.
 You may want to talk with your physician about smoking cessation assistance before your hospital visit.
 We also have assistance available to you if you have a planned hospital stay following your surgery or procedure.

 After checking in at the appropriate Access Services check-in desk, the surgical staff will take you into the pre-operative (pre-op) area to prepare you for surgery.